John Bellows

-John Thomas Bellows (18 January 1831 – 5 May 1902) was a polymath, printer and lexicographer, originally from Cornwall in southwest England.
-He wrote prolifically.
+John Thomas Bellows (18 January 1831 – 5 May 1902) was an English polymath, printer and lexicographer from Cornwall.

 A prominent member of the informal but influential network of Quaker businessmen-philanthropists that was a feature of Victorian England, he established the Gloucester printing firm, "John Bellows" which, under his son and remoter descendants, would remain an important part of the Gloucester commercial scene till 1967.
+He wrote prolifically.